nomad-coe/nomad/docs/data/upload.md

 to provide *user metadata* via file.
 See [user metadata](#user-metadata) above for details.

 To further automate, you can also upload and directly publish data.
-After performing some smaller test uploads, you should consider to skip our staging and publish the upload right away.
+After performing some smaller test uploads, you should consider skipping our staging and publish the upload right away.
 This can save you some time and additional API calls.
 The upload endpoint has a parameter `publish_directly`.
 You can modify the upload command you get on the upload page as follows: